What You Will Learn

 Develop Strategic Plans

-Strategic planning is hard for IT and IT security professionals because we spend so much time responding and reacting.
+Strategic planning is hard for IT and security professionals because we spend so much time responding and reacting.
 We almost never do strategic planning until we get promoted to a senior position, and then we are not equipped with the skills we need to run with the pack.
 MGT514 will teach you how to develop strategic plans that resonate with other IT and business leaders.

 Create Effective Information Security Policy